Phosh: Lock Screen

 When the device's display is toggled from off to on, Phosh displays a Lock Screen with the time and date along with several indicator icons that illustrate the device's status of cellular network service, Wi-Fi, Bluetooth, and battery percentage.
 The Lock screen can display the status of ongoing phone calls (including emergency calls) and is extendable via plugins.
 Upon sliding up from the bottom of the screen, the Lock Screen requests a predefined passcode to unlock and continue to the Overview screen.

 Related technologies

 Phosh is based-on the GTK widget toolkit, and uses a custom compositor based on wlroots.
 Like GNOME Shell, Phosh relies upon certain GNOME components to provide a fully-featured mobile interface.
 Primary examples of this are its use of the GNOME Session Manager for session management and the GNOME Settings Daemon for storing application and shell settings.
 Phosh also makes use of some freedesktop.org system components such as Polkit, UPower, iio-sensor-proxy, NetworkManager and ModemManager.

 It is both open source and libre software.
-Closely related technologies used in conjunction with Phosh, and also initially developed by developers at Purism, are Phoc (a Wayland compositor), Squeekboard (an on-screen virtual keyboard), feedbackd (a haptic feedback daemon) and portions of libadwaita in regards to adaptive windowing to allow for otherwise desktop-centric apps to act and feel as true mobile apps.
+Apart from the phone shell the project develops and maintains related technologies and components used in conjunction with Phosh, some of these also initiated by developers at Purism, like Phoc (a Wayland compositor using the wlroots library), Stevia (an on-screen virtual keyboard), feedbackd (a haptic feedback daemon), cellbroadcastd (a daemon for receiving and storing Cell Broadcast messages), a settings application, mobile friendly xdg-desktop-portal backends and parts of libadwaita regarding adaptive windowing to allow for otherwise desktop-centric apps to act and feel as true mobile apps.

+Phrog uses Phosh to conduct a greetd conversation, which is used on mobile Linux distributions like Mobian.

+It replaces the previous greeter Phog, this time using unmodified Phosh code.